 9

-Camp out in quiet seclusion at the Islington Hotel, one of the most tranquil and romantic gay accommodations in Hobart.
-A short drive from the city center, the sophisticated hotel is akin to an indulgent secret and is full of cozy and quiet nooks where you can spend some romantic and intimate moments with your partner.
-With the hotel sitting amidst some of the prettiest historical streets in Australia, long romantic walks are not a bad idea.
+Best boutique.
+We camped out in quiet but indulgent seclusion at the Islington Hotel, one of the most tranquil and romantic gay accommodation choices in Hobart.
+It’s a short drive from the city center, but the sophisticated hotel, with its cozy and quiet nooks for romantic and intimate moments, was perfect for us.
+Since it also lay amidst some of Australia’s prettiest historical streets, long romantic walks were one of the best activities we’d indulge in.

-A quintessential boutique hotel, Islington sits in an 1847-built Regency-style house and feels more like a private home.
-It’s filled with Tasmanian antiques and curios, complete with a most impressive art collection.
-When you arrive at the grand entrance, you’re welcomed into the salon and shown around.
-The staff is unfailingly efficient, and take care of every whim and fancy.
-The genteel facilities are perfect for privacy and a laidback vacation.
-You can lounge in the three gorgeous salons or sip on a drink from the honor bar while reading a book in the library.
-The ultimate experience is the garden, which is brimming with a veggie patch, fruit trees, and an ancient weeping willow.
-Aside from a hushed restaurant and a hearty breakfast, the hotel even leaves biscuits and muffins to sample.
+This quintessential boutique hotel sits in an 1847-built Regency-style house and felt more like a private home.
+It was filled with Tasmanian antiques and curios, complete with a most impressive art collection.
+We were welcomed into the salon and shown around when we arrived at the grand entrance.
+The staff was unfailingly efficient and took care of our every whim and fancy.
+We would lounge in one of the three gorgeous salons and sip drinks from the honor bar while reading a book in the library.
+The ultimate experience was the garden brimming with a veggie patch, fruit trees, and an ancient weeping willow.
+Aside from a hushed restaurant and a hearty breakfast, the hotel even left us biscuits and muffins to sample!

-Every last one of the 11 rooms has slick in-room mod-cons, overstuffed, cloud-like beds, and modern marble bathrooms.
-Enjoy long baths in the for-two freestanding bathtubs before moving to the soft bed and binging on-demand movies.
-Enjoy the hushed coziness while you sip on coffee or tea in the room.
-If you’re looking for the ultimate experiences, then go for the Regency suites.
+Every last one of the 11 rooms had slick in-room mod-cons, overstuffed, cloud-like beds, and modern marble bathrooms.
+We’d enjoy long baths in the for-two freestanding bathtubs before moving to the soft bed and binging on-demand movies.
+Mornings were for enjoying the hushed coziness while sipping on coffee or tea in the room.
+If you’re looking for the ultimate experience, then go for the Regency Suites.

 The Henry Jones Art Hotel